What is Typography?

 Consistency is one of the simpler areas, but unfortunately, also one of the most ignored.
 Having a few (1-2 usually, 3 at the most) fonts that your brand uses consistently for specific applications helps reinforce your brand identity and ensures proper utilization of your brand standards.

 These usually consist of a headline font and a body copy font that pair nicely together.
-The headline font should be used for all headings and important info and is usually the strongest of the pair, whereas the body font is nice and legible in longer paragraphs.
+The headline font should be used for all headings, important info and is usually the strongest of the pair, whereas the body font is nice and legible in longer paragraphs.
 Sometimes there is a third ‘accent’ font that can be used along with the pair, most commonly a script or decorative type that reinforces the brand personality but is used sparingly for emphasis.

 The use of these specifically chosen (and only allowed) fonts is to build a consistent brand image with every piece of content your business puts out.
 Your audience will start to associate those fonts with you and your brand, most of the time subconsciously, and build a positive connection between them.